 The Situation at EEBI: The EEBI school management has in recent years identified overcrowding as one of the most serious pedagogical risks at EEBI with very likely and high impact on teaching quality, accidents, and supervision problems (source: EEBI Risk Registers, 2017-2019).
 On top of the pedagogical risks, the overcrowding also poses risks related to the safety of pupils and staff.
 In case of an emergency evacuation of the Uccle site (gas leak, bomb threat or similar) it makes a difference.

 In Uccle pupils have certainly felt the effects of overcrowding, which has hit our current S1-S3 pupils particularly hard as they have moved through their schooling.
 And many of our Berkendael families have lived with "uncertainty", as they have had to resubmit an application when their children reach S1 and take whatever school is offered.

 Thus in Autumn 2019, the EEBI APEEE was one of the most staunch advocates of sending a strong message to our Secretary General, the Commission and Board of Governors that the situation in Brussels in no longer tenable.
-At the moment, the APEEE currently awaits a promised safety and pedagogical inspection of the EEBI sites.
+At the moment, the APEEE currently awaits the results of the promised safety and pedagogical audit of the EEBI sites.
 This should take into account not just the fixed capacity of rooms but the dynamic capacity of the whole sites as well as the impact of the current numbers on the ability to deliver the European School curriculum and the well-being of members of our community.